 The next step would’ve been an oral antibiotic, but I wasn’t willing to do that (too many bad stories on the interwebs), so I tried her other recommendation which was to kick in my retinol again (I was using a low dose Tretinoin at the time).
 And while that may work for some, in my case retinol and perioral dermatitis did not get along.

-The other part of treatment was removing things that could potentially be causing irritation: for me it was exfoliating, fluoride toothpaste and actives…I was already using a sulfate-free shampoo and a gentle skin cleanser (I’d switched to a moisturizing African black soap for it’s healing properties).
+The other part of treatment was removing things that could potentially be causing irritation: for me it was exfoliating, fluoride toothpaste and actives…I was already using a sulfate-free shampoo and a gentle skin cleanser (I’d switched to a moisturizing African black soap for it’s healing and anti-bacterial properties).
 But the PD still didn’t seem to be going anywhere (except for more places on my face).
 I knew it was time to do a deep dive into my skincare products and research more homeopathic options for healing perioral dermatitis.
 In hindsight, this clearly should have been my first move.

 Treating perioral dermatitis naturally

 I didn’t love using the antibiotic (or the antifungal) cream to treat my PD, but if my skin was ill, it seemed logical to use what my doctor suggested.
 I hate that the more natural route wasn’t my first thought, but old habits die hard.
-I’m working on it.
 Once I really felt like my options via the doc and standard OTC products had been exhausted (other than trying the oral antibiotic), my research for natural treatment of perioral dermatitis began in earnest.

 Probiotics